devfile/registry-operator/README.md

 For more updates on releases, please join our [communication channels](https://devfile.io/docs/2.2.2/community#getting-involved).

-## Preparing Releases
-A script has been created to make the release process more efficient.
-This script takes care of all changes to version numbers in all necessary files.
-Additionally this script opens the initial PR to devfile/registry-operator.
-The release engineer will be responsible for running this script with the instructions below.

-1. Navigate to main branch of your forked registry-operator repository.
-2. Run `make release new-version=x.x.x` where x.x.x is the version you are trying to cut.
-3. Edit the PR opened by the script on devfile/registry-operator to include a proper description.

 ## Issue Tracking

 Issue tracking repo: https://github.com/devfile/api with label area/registry